devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - IdP can assume roles too.
 - Access keys allows the user to use the cli.
 - Most IAM policies are stored in AWS as JSON documents.
 They have several policy elements, including a Version, Effect, Action, and Resource (also Condition).
+-  IAM policies have a 2 kb size limit for users, 5 kb for groups, and a 10 kb for roles.

 ## Networking